MannLabs/scPortrait/docs_source/pages/quickstart/installation.rst

    conda install -c conda-forge openjdk

 If you wish to utilize the accelerated stitching backend you need to install the `graph-tool library <https://graph-tool.skewed.de>`_.
-This library is not available via pip and needs to be installed seperately via conda.
+This library is not available via pip and needs to be installed separately via conda.

 .. code::